FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-09-28-What-Is-BitTorrent?.md

 ### Why Is My Computer Slow? :(

 Suppose you didn't care at all about getting caught and you want to download the latest version of Microsoft Office from a torrent.
 Everything is going great.
 There are a bunch of seeders and you get the whole program in no time at all.
 Once you install the software and run the program for awhile, things start to get a little strange.
-You may notice a slowdown in your computer speed, as well as unwanted popups that may appear randomly.
+You may notice a slowdown in your computer speed, as well as unwanted popups that appear randomly.
 Well...you're probably infected with malware and/or adware.